Nick-Sullivan/death-dice/README.md

 This then requires that our queries are immediately consistent (as opposed to eventually consistent).
 DynamoDB only supports this for queries on the primary key (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
 So our tables `Player`, `Turn`, `Roll` need to use `game_id` as their partition key, with a sort key to create item uniqueness (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html).

+# TODO

+- three way ties
+- german mode
+- show result for shower/finish drink before round ends
+- steal with single dice
+- order gamestate by join datetime
+(maybe) change hash keys so we can ConsistentRead the queries